 Putin “has granted a top state award to Alexander Solzhenitsyn to honor the Nobel Prize-winning writer as a champion of humanitarian causes…” “Putin inherited a ransacked and bewildered country, with a poor and demoralized people,” said Solzhenitsyn of Vladimir Putin,

 “And he started to do what was possible, a slow and gradual restoration.
 These efforts were not noticed, nor appreciated, immediately.
 In any case, one is hard-pressed to find examples in history when steps by one country to restore its strength were met favorably by other governments.”

-“We are proud that Alexander Solzhenitsyn was our compatriot and contemporary.
+Putin declared, “We are proud that Alexander Solzhenitsyn was our compatriot and contemporary.
 We will remember him as a strong, courageous person with a great sense of dignity.
-His activities as a writer and public figure, his entire long, thorny life journey will remain for us a model of true devotion, selfless service to the people, motherland and the ideals of freedom, justice and humaneness.”
+His activities as a writer and public figure, his entire long, thorny life journey will remain for us a model of true devotion, selfless service to the people, motherland, and the ideals of freedom, justice, and humaneness.”

 So, it is really unpersuasive to say that Putin is part of the New World Order.
 He obviously knows that it is suicide to hastily produce a full frontal and political attack on Israel at this present moment.
 As we shall see, he did something far more strategic than expected.

-In all probability, Putin is trying to give the mad man in Tel Aviv some carrots and presents sticks later.
+In all probability, Putin is trying to give the madman in Tel Aviv some carrots and present sticks later.
 In fact, historical evidence shows us that Russia has “lowered its political profile in the Israeli-Palestinian conflict, much to Tel Aviv’s satisfaction.”